Amr7ahmed99/JDBC-Application/README.md

-# Java Database Connectivity By RDBMS
+# Java Database Connectivity With RDBMS
-# JDBC is an application programming interface(API) for Java
+# JDBC is an API.
+Used to connect Java Application with RDBMS like Mysql, Oracle, SQL Server, MS Access, PostGre